allenphos/time_series_analysis/README.md

-# Store Item Demand Forecasting
+#  Store Item Demand Time Series Forecasting

 ## Goal
 Predict daily sales for 50 items across 10 stores for the next 30 and 90 days using various time series and machine learning models.